 One of Sue's favourite jobs in the past was working in a cafe as a student and doing everything from operating the tea bar to whipping up Lemon Meringue pies.
 From this came a desire to eventually own a cafe and now this dream has come true with the help of local Beaminster company Partners in Design.
 Sue is a published poet and Chris is an accomplished photographer so the couple are determined that Tangerine Cafe and Gallery will become a creative space, with art, sculpture, poetry and music as well as good food, coffee and tea always on offer.
 Sue says she would love writers to come in and write their best sellers in a cosy corner of the cafe.

-Chris and Sue love their new home town and everything it offers and have already become involve in the local community.
-They will be getting their ingredients locally and hope that Tangerine Cafe and Gallery will complement existing food businesses and widen the choice for the local people and visitors.
+Chris and Sue love their new home town and everything it offers and have already become involved in the local community.
+They buy all their ingredients locally and hope that Tangerine Cafe and Gallery will complement existing food businesses and widen the choice for the local people and visitors.

 Delicious, honest food • Distinctive art • Events and workshops • A new community space